aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 - Choose `Upload a template file`
 - Select the template downloaded from the LZA github repository above.
 - Once you have selected the template file, you will need to enter the stack parameters, use the default values except for the following:
-- _\__`Branch Name`_\__ - This needs to point to the ASEA Migration branch which is `asea-to-lza-migration` -_ `Management Account Email` _-This needs to be the email address of organizations management account -_`Log Archive Account Email`_-This needs to be the email address of the Central Log account -_`Audit Account Email`_-This needs to be the email address of the Security/Audit account -_`Control Tower Environment`_-Should be set to `No` unless you have Control Tower enabled in your environment
+  - `Branch Name` - This needs to point to the ASEA Migration branch which is `asea-to-lza-migration`
+  - `Management Account Email` - This needs to be the email address of organizations management account
+  - `Log Archive Account Email`- This needs to be the email address of the Central Log account
+  - `Audit Account Email` - This needs to be the email address of the Security/Audit account
+  - `Control Tower Environment` - Should be set to `No` unless you have Control Tower enabled in your environment

-*     - *_*`Accelerator Resource name prefix`*_* - This needs to match the prefix used for the ASEA deployment.
+  - `Accelerator Resource name prefix` - This needs to match the prefix used for the ASEA deployment.
 Do NOT include the additional `'-'`.
-* -_`Use Existing Config Repository`_-This needs to be set to `Yes`
+  - `Use Existing Config Repository` - This needs to be set to `Yes`
-*     - *_*`Existing Config Repository Name`*_* - This will be the name of the CodeCommit repository you created in the `Create Code Commit Repository` section above.
+  - `Existing Config Repository Name` - This will be the name of the CodeCommit repository you created in the `Create Code Commit Repository` section above.
-* -_`Existing Config Repository Branch Name`_-This should be set to `main`
+  - `Existing Config Repository Branch Name` - This should be set to `main`

 ### Run the LZA Pipeline

 - For general LZA Pipeline deployment details, refer to the LZA Implementation Guide here: https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/awsaccelerator-pipeline.html
-- During the Landing Zone Accelerator pipeline deployment, there are two ASEA migration specific stages -- `ImportAseaResources` and `PostImportAseaResources`.
+- During the Landing Zone Accelerator pipeline deployment, there are two ASEA migration specific stages `ImportAseaResources` and `PostImportAseaResources`.
 These two stages allow the LZA to manage and interact with resources that were originally managed in the scope of ASEA.
-- _\__`ImportAseaResources`_\__ - This stage uses the `CFNInclude` module to include the original ASEA Managed CloudFormation resources.
+  - `ImportAseaResources` - This stage uses the `CFNInclude` module to include the original ASEA Managed CloudFormation resources.
 This allows the resources to be managed in the context of the LZA CDK Application.
 SSM Parameters are created for these resources so that they can be interacted with during the LZA Pipeline run.
-- _\__`PostImportAseaResources`_\__ - This stage runs at the end of the LZA Pipeline, it allows the LZA pipeline to modify original ASEA Managed Cloudformation resources.
+  - `PostImportAseaResources` - This stage runs at the end of the LZA Pipeline, it allows the LZA pipeline to modify original ASEA Managed Cloudformation resources.
 This requires a seperate stage because it allows the prior LZA stages to interact with ASEA resources and then modifies all ASEA resources (as opposed to CFN Including the ASEA resources in every stage).

 ## ASEA to LZA Migration Rollback Strategy